AXPONA 2017: Clement Perry

 AXPONA-17aa.jpg

-Frank Doris of Frank Doris Public Relations (top photo), is most certainly a familiar face.
-He was proud to show off the newest high-performance headphones, turntables and electronics from the affordable brand Audio Technica.
-What caught my attention was the ATH-DSR9BT ($599.00) and ATH-DSR7BT ($299.00) Bluetooth equipped headphones.
+Frank Doris of Frank Doris Public Relations (top photo) is most certainly a familiar face.
+He was proud to show off the latest high-performance headphones, turntables, and electronics from the affordable brand Audio-Technica.
+What caught my attention were the ATH-DSR9BT ($599.00) and ATH-DSR7BT ($299.00) Bluetooth-equipped headphones.
 Audio Technica’s

 new AT-LP3 Direct Drive Turntable ($279.00), serves as a easy choice among budget-minded audiophiles.
 It combines outstanding sound with elegant design and advanced features.
-The AT-LP3 comes standard with an Audio-Technica’s AT91R Dual MM cartridge and features a built-in switchable moving magnet/moving coil phono preamp.
+The AT-LP3 comes standard with Audio-Technica’s AT91R Dual MM cartridge and features a built-in switchable moving-magnet/moving-coil phono preamp.
 It’s available in black or white to complement any audio system and home décor.

 AXPONA-17-zensati.jpg